-- equivalent, - indexed to the actual risk level observed by them, and - not dependent on the type of guarantee used by the originator or on the business sector. - 7.
-Supervisors should apply the FSB Principles for Sound Residential Mortgage Underwriting Practices to mortgage insurers noting that proper supervisory implementation necessitates both insurance and banking expertise.
+6. Supervisors should apply the FSB Principles for Sound Residential Mortgage Underwriting Practices to mortgage insurers noting that proper supervisory implementation necessitates both insurance and banking expertise.

 If the FSB Principles are fully applied, supervisors expect that a number of the most systemic or potentially systemic problems that may occur in MI are likely to be mitigated significantly.
-Moreover, a number of the FSB Principles should be applied by mortgage insurers themselves.
-For example, FSB Principles 5.1 and 5.2 require lenders to carry out appropriate due diligence on both the borrower and the mortgage insurers.
-Mortgage insurers, likewise, should ensure that lenders are undertaking effective verification of income and other financial information, maintaining reasonable debt service coverage and appropriate gross and net LTV ratios, while making reasonable inquiries themselves regarding these issues.
+Moreover, a number of the FSB principles should be applied by mortgage insurers themselves.
+For example, FSB Principles 5.1 & 5.2 require lenders to carry out appropriate due diligence on both the borrower and the mortgage insurers.
+Mortgage insurers, likewise, should ensure that lenders are undertaking effective verification of income and other financial information, maintaining reasonable debt service coverage and appropriate gross and net loan-to-value ratios, while making reasonable inquiries themselves regarding these issues.
 Application of these principles would not prevent problems ever arising at a mortgage insurer, but any such problems would be more likely to be resolvable within the usual supervisory framework without significant market disruption.